Robot Ethics

 Conducting an investigation on the socio-technical ethical dimensions of well-being robots with communities.

-This project is just starting, so I will keep updating this page!
+This project is ongoing, so I will keep updating this page!

 Check out these publications related to the project: